RyanCCollins/toycity/reflections.md

 #### Feature 2
 I also added the ability to track product transactions in the bank account.
 This may not really be realistic without persistence, but it was fun to implement.
 I utilized private methods for withdrawing and depositing money with each transaction.
 I was not entirely sure if I should alter the app.rb file, so I did not do much with it for this submission.

+When a transaction is made, the bank account will go up by the amount of the sale.